Bergman-Einstein metrics on two-dimensional Stein spaces: Introduction

 \subsection{Acknowledgement}

 The first author would like to thank Prof. Peter Ebenfelt, Prof. Ming Xiao, Prof. Hang Xu, for giving the motivation and all the necessary guidance to develop this project.
 The same author is also grateful to N. Ramachandran and A. Patil for many enlightening conversations.
 The second author would like to thank Prof. Dragos Oprea for the interest shown in this work.
-The first author was partially supported by the NSF through the grants DMS-1800549, DMS-1900955 and DMS-2154368.
-The second author was supported by the NSF through grant DMS 1802228.